Foundations of Cyber Hygiene: 12 Essential Steps to Protect Your Business

 Keeping your software up-to-date is a lot more important than people tend to think.
 The patches made in the updates is what keeps your software secure and hackers are actively looking for outdated systems with known vulnerabilities.

-These tools use AI to identify suspicious behavior in real-time so it can be flagged down and taken care of before it’s too late.
+These tools use AI to identify suspicious behaviour in real-time so it can be flagged down and taken care of before it’s too late.

 8. Enable Two-Factor Authentication (2FA)